 “Pregnant women often complain about pain and fatigue affecting the arch of their feet and their heels,” explains podiatrist Junaid Ahmed, from Feet4Life.

 What causes arch and heel pain in pregnancy?

-“Arch and heel pain is usually caused by the way pregnant women walk to balance out the extra weight they’ve gained,” adds midwife Janine from Birth Basics.
+“Arch and heel pain is usually caused by the way pregnant women walk to balance out the extra weight they’ve gained,” says midwife Janine from Birth Basics.

-“Most women adjust their walk by tilting their pelvis forward and curving the lower spine because of the additional weight,” explains Podiatrist Junaid Ahmed, from Feet4Life.
+“Most women adjust their walk by tilting their pelvis forward and curving the lower spine because of the additional weight,” adds podiatrist Junaid Ahmed, from Feet4Life.
 “This turns the pressure on the feet and can cause overpronation, which ‘flattens’ the arch of the foot and causes it to roll inwards when walking, causing discomfort.”

-This can sometimes cause a condition called plantar fascitis, which is inflammation of the fibrous tissue that runs from your heel to your forefoot.
-“This type of foot pain can be worse when you get out of bed or at the end of the day if you’ve been on your feet all day,” says Junaid.
+This, says Junaid, can sometimes cause a condition called plantar fascitis, which is inflammation of the fibrous tissue that runs from your heel to your forefoot.
+“This type of foot pain can be worse when you get out of bed or at the end of the day if you’ve been on your feet all day,” he explains.

 Depending on how much weight you gain determines how your heels and arches are affected.
 “Make sure you wear comfortable shoes with thicker soles to soften the arch of your foot.
 Avoid anything too flat, as this will add to the pressure on your heels and foot arch,” says midwife Janine.